Frau liebkost ihren Beagle und gibt Zeolith für Hunde ins Hundefutter als Hausmittel für ein glänzendes Fell

 1. Spring Shedding (March to May):

-In spring, usually between March and May, dogs shed their dense winter coat to prepare for the warmer months.
+In spring, usually between March and May, dogs shed their dense winter coat to prepare for warmer months.
 During this time, the thick, insulating coat is replaced by a lighter summer coat.

 2. Autumn Shedding (September to November):